alexandergrib/studious-guacamole/README.md

 * The form allows users to add new post title and post text (Create functionality).
 * If post is added to successfully users see a flash message to confirm the successful entry.
 This post is then displayed in the users' Account Page.

+**Add Comment**
+* The form allows users to add new comment title and comment text (Create functionality).

 **Account Page**
-* The Account page displays the posts shared by the user (Read functionality).
+* The Account page displays the posts history shared by the user (Read functionality).
-* Buttons are placed below each entry, providing an option to edit (Update functionality) or delete the term (Delete functionality).
-If delete button is clicked, users see a pop-up delete confirmation modal to eliminate accidental removal of entries.
+* Font awesome icons are placed below each entry, providing an option to edit (Update functionality) or delete the term (Delete functionality).
-* Share a Story form is placed on top of the page encouraging users to contribute to the website.
 * Admin user is authorized to delete entries made by other users, if they are deemed irrelevant or inapropriate.

 **Log Out**